HoTT/Coq-HoTT/STYLE.md

-Unfortunately, it is not currently possible to write `_` in a `refine`d term for an inhabitant of a typeclass and have Coq generate a subgoal if it can't find an instance; Coq will die if it can't resolve a typeclass variable from the context.
+Unfortunately, it is not currently possible to write `_` in a `refine`d term for an inhabitant of a typeclass and have Coq generate a subgoal if it can't find an instance; Coq will fail if it can't resolve a typeclass variable from the context.
 You have to `assert` or `pose` such an inhabitant first, or give an explicit term for it.